In A Perfect World, There Would be More Answers and Less Questions

 To help everyone following Jayde-Rhiannon's journey better

-realized just how bad it was until we were here for a few days.
+realized just how bad her health was until she and I were here for a few days.
 Her tests from

 taken over her case.

-who Jayde and I needed.
-This morning we met part of Jayde's new medical team.
+Last night, our new nurse, Anna Lou, was precisely who Jayde and I needed.
+This morning, we met with part of Jayde's new medical team.
 We

 will meet the rest this afternoon.
 This young man possessed qualities every